yacht charter tips

 • resolving legal and financial issues at the charter company's office,

-• procuring and delivering food supplies to the yacht,
+• procuring and delivering food supplies to the boat.

-Technical acceptance is only possible after all the documents are issued at the charter company's office.
-This requires:
+Technical check-in is only possible after all the documents are signed at the charter company's office.
+What that means:

-• making a deposit and paying tourist taxes, as well as paying for the transit log, sporting equipment rentals, etc.,
+• providing a deposit, paying tourist taxes, transit log, sporting equipment rentals, etc.,

-• obtaining recommendations with regard to technical support issues in case of onboard emergencies or breakdowns.
+• obtaining recommendations concerning technical support issues in case of onboard emergencies or breakdowns.

 Yachting and Environment

-• processable plastic packaging and lids are to be collected separately in special containers,
+• collect recycled plastic packaging and lids separately in special containers,

-• do not use the generator unless absolutely necessary,
+• do not use the generator unless necessary,

-• if you are stationed at a marina, it is best to take a shower and use the bathroom on the shore, as well as carefully use water during passages,
+• it is best to take a shower and use the bathroom on the shore,

 • use reusable bags and boxes to deliver food supplies on board,

-• it is absolutely forbidden to toss cigarette stubs and other items overboard, except organic waste.
+• tossing cigarette stubs and other items overboard, except organic waste, is unsuitable for nature.

 You may notice that many yachts fly a green flag.
-It belongs to the Green Sail non-commercial/non-governmental organization/social initiative.
-Many charter companies and marinas all across Croatia exercise a responsible approach to maintaining cleanliness/purity and protection of the sea.
+This flag belongs to the Green Sail non-commercial/non-governmental organization/social initiative.
+Many charter companies and marinas across Croatia are responsible for maintaining cleanliness and purity and protecting the sea.

 © 2022-2023 Salty Miles